10 Organic Crops in Season During the Holidays

 Cabbage is a culinary workhorse that does well in slaws, salads, soups and garnishes.
 For those who seek to manage their digestive track, try fermenting it for sauerkraut or kimchi.

 Both kale and collard greens, when conventionally grown, contain high pesticide loads.
+You’ll actually find them in the #3 spot on the EWG’s Dirty Dozen™ list.
 Make sure you buy organic!
 The hearty green leaves are packed with nutrients and are great for salads, sides and garnishes.

-Garlic and other root vegetables, such as carrots and beets, are more susceptible to absorbing toxic fertilizers than other vegetables, which makes buying organic a must.
+Garlic and other root vegetables, such as carrots and beets, are more susceptible to absorbing toxic fertilizers than other vegetables since they’re grown underground.
+Buying organic is must for garlic.
 The health benefits of garlic equal its versatility in the kitchen.
-Raw garlic retains a higher concentration of allicin, which gives garlic its antibacterial, antiviral benefits.
+Raw garlic retains a higher concentration of allicin, which gives garlic its antibacterial and antiviral benefits.
 Allicin levels are diminished the longer garlic is cooked, but the taste of garlic – whether baked, boiled, sauteed or steamed – adds a kick to any recipe.

 Herbs are a necessity for a well-balanced dish.
-The best part of herbs is that they are easy to grow at home – you can even grow them indoors during the colder months.
+The best part of herbs is that they are easy to grow at home.
+While you might plan to grow some herbs as a part of your spring planting, you can get started now and grow these seasonal faves indoors during the colder months.
 Organic varieties tend to have more nutrients, making buying or growing organic the best choice.
 Of the long list of herbs, these bring additional holiday cheer!

 - Cinnamon is the champion of herbs in baked goods and warm drinks.

 - Ginger + cookies = gingerbread cookies!
-It’s also a powerful digestive aid.
+Ginger is also a superstar for digestion.

 - Rosemary makes potatoes, roasted chicken or glazed ham a culinary masterpiece.

-Mustard greens are both pungent and peppery, and are packed with anti-inflammatory nutrients.
+Mustard greens are pungent, peppery and are packed with anti-inflammatory nutrients.
 Like kale and collard greens, they are tasty to insects, making conventional varieties susceptible to high doses of chemical pesticides.
 Buy organic and give your family the gift of a nutritious meal without the chemicals.

 - Butternut squash is a meal in itself.